Delta9-Digital-ORG/youbetcha-blocks-theme/README.md

 ## 🏁 Quick start

-If you'd like to get started ASAP, run `npx eightshift-create theme` inside of `wp-content/themes` to bootstrap your Eightshift Development Kit project.
+If you'd like to get started ASAP, run `npx create-wp-project` inside of `wp-content/themes` to bootstrap your Eightshift Development Kit project.

 [Documentation on getting started with Eightshift Boilerplate is available in Eightshift Docs &rarr;](https://eightshift.com/docs/theme/)